Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

 randomSendingRules // how many people have what percentage chance of winning

 // How much money to send to which address at the time of the lottery's closing date
-// Mainly the address of the management headquarters, etc.
+// Mainly put in the address of the operating headquarters, etc.
 DeFinitelySendingRules
 ````